emanuele-f/PCAPdroid/advanced_features.md

 Please note that the following limitations apply for this mode:

-- The SOCKS5 proxy is not available
+- The SOCKS5 proxy is not available.
+This means that the TLS decryption is not available with root capture enabled.
 - Ethernet data will not be shown
 - Domain names for DNS requests sent via DoH will not be visible.
 You need to disable/block DoH if you want to extract domain names.
 - The connections status show in PCAPdroid does not currently reflect the actual status of the connections in linux